 Wonder-Go-Round: Installed in 1956, the carousel features Alice in Wonderland characters.
 Children must weigh no more than 90 pounds; children under 36" tall must be accompanied by an adult.

 Anansi’s Magic Web: This mini Ferris wheel, installed in 1975, resembles a spider’s web from the African folk tale.
 The maximum weight per cage is 90 pounds, and children must be shorter than 54".
 Sorry — no adults allowed.

-Flecto Carousel: The Flecto Paint Company donated this bright carousel in 1997.
+Flecto Carousel: The Flecto Paint Company donated this bright carousel in 1997; it was completely refurbished and rededicated in 2016.
 Children must weigh no more than 60 pounds and be between 38" and 54"; no adults allowed.